scriptituk/xfade-easing/README.md

 ![step easing](assets/css-steps.gif)

+#### Reversed CSS easing

+Standard easings have ease-in and ease-out modes but not CSS easings.
+See [Reversing xfade effects](#reversing-xfade-effects) to achieve this with the custom ffmpeg build.

 ### Overshoots

 The `elastic` and `back` easings overshoot and undershoot, causing many transitions to clip and others to show colour distortion.